-(Shorter versions appear here and there on other Waldorf Watch pages.)
+(Alternate versions appear here and there on other Waldorf Watch pages.)

 "If these ideas are not true, they should be true.
 What we believe shapes the reality.
 If we become conscious of these ideas and hold them, they will become true." — Anthroposophist Ronald E. Koetzsh, "Anthroposophy 101", RENEWAL: A Journal for Waldorf Education, Vol. 15, No. 1.